 SAMANTHA: I wouldn't take it that far.

 JAMES: That's great.
-Yeah.

-JAMES: probably just social dancing, honestly.
-Yeah.
+JAMES: Probably just social dancing, honestly.

 JAMES: I have a feeling it won't be till July or maybe after July before we'll start to see social dancing.

 SAMANTHA: You're much more optimistic than I am.

 JAMES: Yeah, it might end up being August, but I really think it will be July when we'll start to see it happening.

 SAMANTHA: I'd like that.
 I'd like to go back sooner rather than later.
 I know that you and Molly were planning on traveling a whole bunch and competing a whole bunch.
 So, from the competition end of the world and the workshop end of the world: the competitions that were scheduled for March, April, May of this year have obviously been canceled or postponed.
 Are they rescheduling for the fall or are they just pushing back to 2021?